October 21 – Travelling to Lille by train

 November 1 -

 The grounds behind the castlepark must be cleared from enemies.
 The castle, church and ‘ostfriedhof’ are ruined.
 The castlepark is the central point.
 All messages go there, but Hitler was no Meldegänger yet.
 At night the List regiment gathers at the castlepark.
-They march back to the crossing and take the road back to Wervicq.
-On their way there, they have a meal at the village of America.
+It marches back to the crossing and take the road back to Wervicq.
+On their way there, the soldiers have a meal at the village of America.

 An old map of the battle of Geluveld, 1914